ONSdigital/rm-action-service/API.md

 }
 ```

-An `HTTP 404 Not Found` status code is returned if the action with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action with the specified Id could not be found.
 An `HTTP 400 Bad Request` status code is returned if any of the parameters are invalid.

 ## List Action Plans
 * `GET /actionplans` will return a list of all action plans, most recent first.